cvat-ai/cvat/site/content/en/docs/manual/advanced/task-synchronization.md

    ![](/images/image109.jpg)

-If synchronization fails, the `Synchronized` button will turn red:
+If synchronization fails, the `Synchronize` button will turn red:

    ![](/images/image106.jpg)